Code of Practice for Mathematical Publication - Procedures

 P2

-Cases for consideration should be communicated to the Chairman of the Committee.
+Cases for consideration should be communicated to the Chair of the Committee.

-Although the Committee will not act until a formal complaint is lodged, earlier informal enquiries may be addressed to the Chairman.
+Although the Committee will not act until a formal complaint is lodged, earlier informal enquiries may be addressed to the Chair.

 P3